hualcosa/Portfolio/README.md

 # Personal Portfolio
-This section consists of projects that I have completed during my studies in Coursera, Datacamp, Codecademy, udemy, etc. There are mainly jupyter notebooks in Python and some in R. There are also Bash and SQL scripts. they cover different areas of Data Science.
+Projects, case studies, and analysis that I did in the companies I worked or Courses/Certifications that I took.

 Have fun!